 Take a short walk four blocks to the east of Hotel Glenwood Springs to Glenwood Hot Springs Pool.
 This popular resort destination, established in 1888, offers enjoyment for vacationers year-round.
 The main attraction is the Hot Springs Pool, naturally heated with mineral waters.
 The Pool is over two blocks long and is surrounded by the beautiful Rocky Mountains along the banks of the Colorado River.
 See our Hot Springs Pool Package for an immediate savings, or we will be happy to sell you discounted tickets directly at the front desk and we will also provide you with towels free of charge.

 Iron Mountain Hot Springs offers 16 NATURAL mineral hot springs soaking pools and a freshwater family pool with jetted spa.
 All surrounded by mountain views along the Colorado River.
-Buy your tickets now to get a 10% discount.

 Designated as one of Colorado’s most beautiful hikes, Hanging Lake sits at the top of a mile and half trail following a lush creek through the majestic Glenwood Canyon.
 Local’s tip: Be sure to get misted at Spouting Rock!

 The Hanging Lake permit & shuttle system is in place to protect the fragile ecosystem and provide visitors with high-quality experiences through education and interpretation.
 Please acquire your permit here.
 The Hanging Lake Welcome Center is located at 110 Wulfsohn Road, Glenwood Springs CO 81601, next to the Glenwood Springs Community Center.